Vaughn Library employee positive for COVID

-An employee of the Vaughn Public Library who worked at the building from Sept.
-8 – 10 has tested positive for the coronavirus, according to library administrators.
+ASHLAND– An employee of the Vaughn Public Library who worked at the building from Sept.
+8-10 has tested positive for the coronavirus, according to library administrators.

 The library said the employee was at work without symptoms but most likely was carrying the virus at the time.